kubaak/Tubester/README.md

 # 🎥 YouTubester

-**YouTubester** is a layered .NET project that automates YouTube metadata updates and comment management.
+**YouTubester** is a layered .NET solution that automates YouTube metadata updates, playlists and comment management.
-It integrates with the **YouTube Data API** and can optionally use a local AI model (via [Ollama](https://ollama.ai/)) to generate titles, descriptions, and replies.
+It integrates with the **YouTube Data API**, persists state with **EF Core**, and can use a local AI model to generate titles, descriptions, and replies.

-This project demonstrates:
+This solution demonstrates:
-- ASP.NET Core Web API with Swagger UI
+- ASP.NET Core Web API + SPA host (`YouTubester.Api`)
+- Background worker with Hangfire recurring jobs (`YouTubester.Worker`)
-- Clean architecture separation (Domain, Persistence, Application, API)
+- Clean architecture separation (Domain, Persistence, Application, Abstractions, Integration)
-- EF Core with migrations (SQLite by default, Postgres/SQL Server optional)
+- EF Core with migrations (PostgreSQL)
-- Dependency injection & configuration
-- AI integration for automated replies and metadata suggestions
+- Integration layer for YouTube Data API
+- Optional data migrator from legacy SQLite to PostgreSQL (`YouTubester.Migrator`)
+- Integration tests (`tests/YouTubester.IntegrationTests`)

 ---